Shōgun (2024 TV series): Filming

 Principal photography for the series was scheduled to commence in March 2019 in Japan and the United Kingdom but was delayed because the network felt that the production was not "in good enough shape".
 Sanada did a single day of filming in 2019 in order for FX to retain the rights to the property as the series was being retooled.

-In January 2020, it was revealed that after original writer Ronan Bennett became unavailable they started over with new writer and executive producer Justin Marks and supervising producer Rachel Kondo.
+In January 2020, it was revealed that after original writer Ronan Bennett became unavailable, they started over with new writer and executive producer Justin Marks and supervising producer Rachel Kondo.
 The writing team included co-executive producer Shannon Goss, consulting producer Matt Lambert, script editor Maegan Houang, and staff writer Emily Yoshida.

 Principal photography for the first season began in Vancouver, British Columbia on September 22, 2021, and lasted until June 30, 2022, taking two months longer than expected.
 Filming took place in locations around southern British Columbia, including the cities of Vancouver, Port Moody, and Coquitlam, and Ucluelet on Vancouver Island.
 Speaking to Yahoo Canada, Sanada praised Canada, "especially Vancouver," for being "a perfect place to make a samurai drama because they had a big, great, beautiful studio, and then 30 minutes drive from the studio they have everything, forest, river, beach, parks, mountains."
 Jarvis added, "our Canadian crew exhibited a technical proficiency that I've never witnessed in my life."
 Altogether, around 340 crew worked on the show.

 Nikkan Gendai reported that Japanese extras were paid 50,000 yen per day, which is much higher than a Japanese production where they are paid between zero yen to 5,000 yen a day.
 A Japanese white pine tree used on set was donated and planted after filming to the City Hall of Port Moody.

-Principal photography for the second season is set to begin in January 2026 in Vancouver.
+Principal photography for the second season began on February 2, 2026 in Vancouver, British Columbia.